 I would like to thank them for helping us arrive at a Vision for the Association for the next ten years.
 The launch of this strategic plan Snooker Pathway for Success 2015-2025 is a massive event for the Association as we enter this exciting new era.

 With 5 new Regional Associations formed on 29th March 2016 along with the setting up of County Federations with committees and county secretaries to push the sport forward towards 2025, we are way ahead in many areas of our plan to date and reassessing the plan all the time.
+Due to the recent pandemic and the slow down of our initiatives, particularly our schools, we are starting from scratch in a number of areas but with new ideas on stream we will soon get back on track in these areas.

 The creation of 5 new playing levels and standards in 2017 will further enhance participation among young girls and newcomers to the sport.
 We are constantly working on new ideas and initiatives.
 Our committed officials and supporters are working hard every day to ensure our association is maintained and well-informed as we push forward with our promotions for a brighter and secure future for all our members at every level.